harishasan/ml_pipeline/README.md

 ### Solutions
 The core logic of this pipeline is written in [TrainPipeline](https://github.com/harishasan/ml_pipeline/blob/master/core/TrainPipeline.py) class.
 After initially finding the data points using `load_data` method, this class sends data loading request to a separate process by putting a message in a Kafka message queue.
 The drive program is [main.py](https://github.com/harishasan/ml_pipeline/blob/master/main.py) which sends a load request every 3 seconds.

 A separate process written in [async_data_loader.py](https://github.com/harishasan/ml_pipeline/blob/master/services/async_data_loader.py) listens to kafka topic, processes the received message by loading data and creating two result arrays, and puts the result back to another Kafka topic.
-This way, any process who is interested in ready to use training data, just need to pick a messages from Kafka topic.
+This way, any process who is interested in ready to use training data just needs to pick a message from Kafka topic.

 To run this independent process, execute following command on terminal: